iammateus/payment-api/README.md

 # Payment API
-A RESTful payment API that integrates with Pagseguro's API Checkout Transparente.
-It offers all of Pagseguro's options of payment and validations.
+A payment API that integrates with Pagseguro's API Checkout Transparente.
+It offers all of Pagseguro's validations, and options of payment.

 This project was created for learning purposes and to serve as an example of the use of third party APIs.

-Accepted payment methods: Boleto, Credit Card, and Online Debit.
+The accepted payment methods are Boleto, Credit Card, and Online Debit.

 ## Requeriments